CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

     1CO01:4	I'm always thanking God for you because of the grace of God given to you in Christ Jesus.
 Chum ani hekid ab si hoꞌigeꞌid g Jiosh em-hekaj.
 Ab amt i s-wohoch g Christ.
 T g Jiosh ab i em-mah g geꞌe i wehmtadag.
 </code></pre>

-<p> To finish preprocessing the data in the tsv file and make it look like the expected format example we need to:
+<p> To finish preprocessing the data in the tsv file and make it look like the expected format we need to:
 </p>

 <ol>